Are All Rare Plants Endangered?

 Many rare plants that are not listed under the Endangered Species Act receive special management by the Forest Service and our partners.
 In some cases where there are no known threats, the Forest Service simply protects the habitats of rare plant populations and allows the plants to survive and reproduce on their own.
 In other cases, the Forest Service, with the assistance of our partners, actively manipulates habitats of rare plants to reverse or minimize identified threats.
 Examples of this type of management include invasive species control, reintroduction of fire into an ecosystem, or thinning the forest canopy, such as when an oak savanna is converting to an oak forest and a rare species is being shaded out.

-For your reading and viewing pleasure, we present portraits of three rare, but not endangered, plants that occur on the national forests and grasslands; each represents a different life story.
+The following present portraits of three rare, but not endangered, plants that occur on the national forests and grasslands; each represents a different life story.

 Clematis viticaulis, Millboro Leatherflower

 Millboro leatherflower is a strict shale barren endemic, known from shale barrens that occur in Bath, August, and Rockbridge counties in western Virginia on the George Washington National Forest.
 Approximately 18 occurrences are known in these habitats.
 The total global population is estimated at 1500 to 2500 individuals.
 Millboro leatherflower populations are stable and thriving at known sites.
 These shale barrens are self-maintaining plant communities.
 No adverse conditions have been identified that would modify the shale barrens community and threaten the millboro leatherflower populations.
 However, Millboro leatherflower is confined to a very specialized habitat within a very small range.
 Climate changes may necessitate management intervention to conserve this species.
 Millboro leatherflower is monitored regularly so the Forest Service can detect imminent peril, such as an invasive competitor becoming establishing on the shale barrens.